kanofiadmasu/small-practice-projects/README.md

 # Collaction of small practice projects

-This repostiory is to show the collections of small projects that I built while learning programming languages, to solidfy my understanding and learn more.
+This repostiory is to record the collection of small projects that I built while learning programming languages, to solidfy my understanding and learn more.

 The resources for getting this small projects are